Colleges & Trade Schools in Phoenix, Arizona

 How affordable is it to live off-campus in Phoenix?

 Overall, Phoenix has the fourth-lowest cost of living among America's largest metro areas.
 However, when it comes to monthly rent, people in Phoenix often pay more than other Arizona residents.
-For example, the median rent for a studio apartment in Maricopa County is $930 per month, which is 18 percent higher than the Arizona median.
-For a one-bedroom unit, the median is $999 (about 12.4 percent higher than the statewide median).

 How can Phoenix college students save money on transportation?